Royal Museums of Fine Arts, Brussels

 A visit with your own art historian, traveling in especially for you.

-Join me for a visit to the Belgian Royal Museums of Fine Arts.
+When all is well again: Join me for a visit to the Belgian Royal Museums of Fine Arts.
 I will be your private professore, travelling in from Amsterdam, Holland specially for you.

 Tour by Drs Kees Kaldenbach, a professional Art History scholar with excellent teaching skills.
 Specialist in Fine art and Design, Architecture and History.
 VIP entry.
 Entry best at from 9 or 10AM.